8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 8. Your underwear is not your pocket

 Have you ever used your bra to carry money or a piece of paper?
-This is harmful to your health because of the quantity of bacteria that can be found on bills.
+This is harmful to your health because of the number of bacteria that can be found on bills.

-The best thing is to keep your underwear clean and dry and that you choose breathable fabrics.
+The best thing is to keep your underwear and undergarments clean and dry and that you choose breathable fabrics.

 Remember that these recommendations are especially important when exercising.
-During exercise, the skin comes into more contact with the dampness and bacteria of the underwear and this is when an infection can start.
+During exercise, the skin comes into more contact with the dampness and bacteria and this is when an infection can start.